Pulover/PuloversMacroCreator/Documentation/Settings.md

 If enabled the program will automatically create a backup file of the active project everytime the a change is made to one of the Macro Lists.

+### Display Controls Bar on start-up

+If checked will display the Controls bar upon every start.

 ### Allow Multiple Instances

 Determines whether Macro Creator is allowed to run concurrent instances.